-(Sept 7, 2014) Pier said: I used to come to england every few months....
-The guy running the shop used to save LPs for me in case I would be interested!!! ( we both had a liking for Jazz and the more unusual sounds...
-Remember, this was pre-internet time!!
+Comment: I used to come to England every few months...
+The guy running the shop used to save LPs for me in case I would be interested!
+(We both had a liking for jazz and the more unusual sounds... remember, this was pre-internet time!)

-Regular customer here when I lived in Wallingford (1984-85), and visited often while still in Oxfordshire 1986-89.
+Comment: [I was a] regular customer here when I lived in Wallingford (1984-85), and visited often while still in Oxfordshire 1986-89.

-I was a regular customer of RON's in the late 1980s, when I worked at County Hall in Oxford.
+I was a regular customer of Ron's in the late 1980s, when I worked at County Hall in Oxford.

-Ron was a great music lover; knew his customers' tastes well, and, for a select few of us, was willing to put material "by" for us until next pay-day.
-I remember months when I'd clear the account, only then to see something on the way out, and re-populate "my space" on the customer shelf before departing.
+Ron was a great music lover, knew his customers' tastes well, and, for a select few of us, was willing to put material by for us until next payday.
+I remember months when I'd clear the account, only then to see something on the way out, and re-populate 'my space' on the customer shelf before departing.

 For those he knew well, there was also a small selection of bootleg material stored out-of-sight.

-Also remembering Ron's assistant (Paul?) - great, true music lover with whom you could chat over a cigarette and, occasionally, a beer.
+I also remembering Ron's assistant (Paul?) - great, true music lover with whom you could chat over a cigarette and, occasionally, a beer.